JonathanMEdwards/subtext10/doc/language.md

 }
 x = 1 polarity() // = 'positive'
 ```
-A try-block contains a sequence of code blocks called _clauses_, separated by the `else` keyword.
-The first one will be evaluated, and if it succeeds its value becomes the value of the entire try-block, ignoring all the other clauses.
-But if the first clause rejects, then the second clause will be evaluated, and if it succeeds it supplies the value of the try-block and skips the rest.
-Successive clauses are evaluated until one succeeds.
+A `try` structure contains a sequence of `do` structures called _clauses_, separated by the `else` keyword.
+The first clause is executed, and if it succeeds its result becomes the result of the entire `try` structure, skipping all the other clauses.
+But if the first clause rejects, then the second clause will be executed, and if it succeeds it supplies the result of the `try` structure and skips the rest.
+Successive clauses are executed until one succeeds.
+The results of all the clauses must be the same type of value, otherwise it is a static error (except maybe this isn’t an error for `check try`)

-If none of the clauses succeeds the try-block crashes.
-This is considered a programming error: a try-block must exhaustively test all possible cases.  _In the future we will try to infer exhaustiveness statically, but for now it is a dynamic check._ To allow none of the clauses to succeed, the statement `else reject` is placed at the end of the try-block.
+If none of the clauses succeeds the `try` structure crashes.
+This is considered a programming error: a `try` structure must exhaustively test all possible cases.  _In the future we will try to infer exhaustiveness statically, but for now it is a dynamic check._ To reject instead of crashing, the statement `else reject` can be placed at the end of the `try` structure.
 For example:

 ```Txt
 rgb? = do {